neffercarrillo/security-plus/notes/README.md

 - blocked content users try to access or download content that security measures have prevented
 - impossible travel suspicious logins occur from distant locations in an impossible timeframe
 - resource consumption unusual resource spikes can signal a compromise
-- resource inaccesibility inability to access files, databases or network services
+- resource inaccessibility inability to access files, databases or network services
 - out of cycle logging log entries that happen at unusual times
-- missing logs attackers delete logsa to cover their tracks
+- missing logs attackers delete logs to cover their tracks
 - articles or docs on security breach attackers may announce their hacks

 ## Session 20: Hardening